15 Amazing Gift Ideas for Artists and Creatives

 If you know someone who loves to draw and work with dried mediums, a Bristol journal is a great choice.
 The Strathmore Visual Journal with Bristol paper is a great choice for drawing and light watercolor work.

 For a mixed media artist, I would suggest a good watercolor or mixed media journal.
 I tend to go between mixed media paper and 140lb watercolor paper in my journals.
 One of my absolutely favorite sketchbooks is the Pentalic Nature Sketch journal.
+I also regularly use Dylusions and Dina Wakley Media Journals that can handle a variety of mediums.
 I have created a full article for a deep dive into my favorite art journals and the things you should consider when purchasing a journal.
 Check the article out here: Choosing an Art Journal for Your Creative Practice

 9. Gelatin Printing Plate